qihongl/learn-hippo/README.md

 ./submit-sim9.sh
 ```

+Visualize the data (make sure the input parameters in this python script match what's used in `submit-sim9.sh`)
 ```sh
 python vis-data.py
 ```
-Visualize the data (make sure the input parameters in this python script match what's used in `submit-sim9.sh`)

-To perform MVPA analysis and visualize the data
+To perform MVPA and visualize the data
 ```sh
 python mvpa-run.py
 python mvpa-plot.py